wesleysouza/wesleysouza/README.md

 ### Hi there 👋

 My name is Wesley.
 I'm 28 years old, and I like learning and sharing knowledge.
-I am a Ph.D. student in computer science and am working as an infrastructure analyst.
+I am a Ph.D. student in computer science and am working as an infrastructure analyst ans professor.
 I have experience with Computer Networks, Infrastructure as a Service, and Automation.
 In addition, I taught classes as a professor in the Computer Science course at the Federal University of Sergipe and Systems Analysis and Development at the Maurício de Nassau University Center.

-I'm currently studying Artificial Intelligence topics, such as Machine Learning, Deep Learning, and Optimization.
-This study aims to apply them in research and obtain the technical knowledge and experience necessary to work as a Data Analyst.

 Educational Background:
 - B.S of Computer Science - 2017